"Only home I ever known was the back of a horse."

 Waxylu Films

-There's an instant sense of familiarity thanks to its charming cast of characters played Jharrel Jerome, Lorraine Toussaint, Method Man, and several non-actors from the actual Riding Club that inspired the book and film as various figures to Harp and Cole.
+There's an instant sense of familiarity thanks to its charming cast of characters, played by Jharrel Jerome, Lorraine Toussaint, Method Man, and several non-actors from the actual Riding Club that inspired the book and film as various figures to Harp and Cole.
 It's a stirring tale of Black men and horses to reflect on masculine identities as a result of harsh economic realities.

 Staub and Elba's coming-of-age fable of Black displacement feels somewhat scattered despite its charming but predictable material and unlikely setting.
-Its story of fatherhood and defiant sons lends to a familial feeling of soul and community while reminding us of the forgotten legacy of Black cowboys whitewashed by history.
+Its story of fatherhood and defiant sons that lends to a familial feeling of soul and community while reminding us of the forgotten legacy of Black cowboys whitewashed by history.
 Concrete Cowboy also further acts as a welcome antidote to tough-guy machismo.

 Concrete Cowboy is available to stream on Netflix.

-More | YVArcade / AV Club / Indiewire / Slashfilm
+More | YVArcade / Indiewire / Slashfilm

 0 reactions: